jrgriffiniii/geo-predicates-ref-models/samvera/active_triples/README.md

 # ActiveTriples

-## Examples for integrating Rails models into Samvera repositories using the ActiveTriples Gem
+_Examples for integrating Rails data models into applications using the [ActiveTriples](https://github.com/ActiveTriples/ActiveTriples) Gem.
+ActiveTriples persists resources into any number of RDF graphs stores using [RDF::Repository](https://www.rubydoc.info/github/ruby-rdf/rdf/RDF/Repository).
+Please see [the documentation](https://github.com/ActiveTriples/ActiveTriples#repositories-and-persistence) for further information._

 ## Models